27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

-Of all the places in Mexico that I have traveled to, Oaxaca city is by far my favorite, and, after you visit you will understand why.
+Of all the places in Mexico, Oaxaca City is my favorite; after your visit, you will understand why.

-I have visited Oaxaca several times both on my own and as a group leader for G Adventures tours and every time I enjoyed exploring all the beautiful places the city has to offer, including the incredibly delicious cuisine.
+I have visited Oaxaca several times, and every time, I enjoyed exploring all the beautiful places the city has to offer, including the incredibly delicious cuisine.
 So unique.

-Oaxaca is also one of the most popular destinations to attend the Day of the Dead in Mexico, one of the most important Mexican traditional celebrations.
+Oaxaca is one of the most popular destinations to attend the Day of the Dead, one of the most important Mexican celebrations.
 However, Oaxaca is much more than that.

-▼ BOOK THE TWO TOP-RATED TOURS IN OAXACA▼
+▼ BOOK THE TWO TOP-RATED TOURS IN OAXACA MEXICO▼

-As a repeat visitor, I would like to share my top recommendations of what to see and do in this enchanting place.
+As a repeat visitor, I would like to share my top recommendations for what to see and do in this enchanting place.

 So, let’s wear comfortable walking shoes, and let me take you on this journey.